 Isopropyl Alcohol Dehydration

 Isopropyl alcohol (C3H8O or CH3CHOHCH3 or (CH3)2CHOH) dissolves a wide range of non-polar compounds.
-It also evaporates quickly, leaves nearly zero oil traces, compared to ethanol, and is relatively non-toxic, compared to alternative solvents.
-Thus, it is used widely as a solvent and as a cleaning fluid, especially for dissolving oils.
+In addition, it evaporates quickly, leaving nearly zero oil traces compared to ethanol.
+Also, compared to alternative solvents, it is relatively non-toxic.
+Thus, it is widely used as a solvent and as a cleaning fluid, especially for dissolving oils.

 Isopropyl alcohol is miscible in water and forms an azeotrope.
-The azeotrope with water exists at a composition that is 91% by volume isopropyl alcohol and 9% water so simple distillation cannot be used to achieve dryness levels below this.
+The azeotrope formed exists at a composition that is 91% by volume isopropyl alcohol and 9% water.
+Hence to achieve dryness levels below this, simple distillation cannot be used.

 Alternatively, dehydration via molecular sieve has proven an effective means of drying IPA beyond the azeotrope.